geekyshow1/GeekyShowsNotes/Deploy_NodeExpress_Apache_Github.md

 | AAAA  | @     | Your Remote Server IPv6 |
 | AAAA  | www   | Your Remote Server IPv6 |

+- Open Project on VS Code then add .gitignore file also create .env.example file
 - Push your Poject to You Github Account as Private Repo
 - To Access Remote Server via SSH
 ```sh